sqz269/AntiLanSchool/README.md

 4. Enter the PsExec path you download in step 2
 5. Choose options

-### WARNING: BOTH PSEXEC AND THE PROGRAM ITSELF MUST BE ON A LOCAL DRIVE, NOT ON A NETWORK DRIVE
+### WARNING: BOTH PSEXEC AND THE PROGRAM ITSELF MUST BE ON A LOCAL DRIVE, NOT ON A NETWORK DRIVE IF YOU WANT TO ELEVATE TO SYSTEM

 ## Contributing
 Any contributions are welcome